newcodern/smart-copy/README.md

 - `overwritten/` — stores original files before they were overwritten.
 - `added.log` — tracks new files that were added during the copy process.

----

-## Notes

-- The app includes a built-in watermark and protection check.
-Tampering will close the app.
-- Designed for Windows only (tested on Windows 10/11).
-- Works as a portable executable (`.exe`), no installation needed.

----

-## License
-Made for personal or internal use.